 Communication, or lack thereof, is never neutral when you are dealing with people.
 The question is whether you're headed in parallel directions, or beginning to veer off course from one another.
-An ever-so-slight move off course can have a huge impact down the road.
+An ever-so-slight move off course can have a huge impact down the road and this is true of small groups.

 You may be nodding your head in agreement, knowing from experience how quickly things can go sideways in a small group when communication has broken down.
 Leadership owes it to group leaders to give thorough, reasoned, compelling communication.